1st Avenue Improvements

-- Construction started on Monday, March 19.
-Until April 24, northbound 1st Avenue is reduced to one lane from just south of 6th Street to just south of 9th Street (see Phase 1 – Stage 1 in Resources: "Project map and construction phases").
+- 1st Avenue traffic is reduced to one lane in both directions from south of 6th Street to south of E. 7th Street, and the two lanes shift east onto temporary pavement (see Phase 2 – Stage 1 in Resources: "Project map and construction phases").

 - The inner left turn lane on eastbound 5th Street approaching 1st Avenue is closed until further notice to simplify the merging of 5th Street traffic turning left onto northbound 1st Avenue.

 Work completed the week of May 14 includes: